 Refer to the replacement number shown on the original battery label when a new battery is needed.
-See Engine Compartment Overview $\Rightarrow$ 176 for battery location.
+See Engine Compartment Overview $\Rightarrow$ 219 for battery location.

-WARNING: Battery posts, terminals and related accessories can expose you to chemicals including lead and lead compounds, which are known to the (Continued)

-State of California to cause cancer and birth defects or other reproductive harm.
-Wash hands after handling.
-For more information go to www.P65Warnings.ca.gov.
+WARNING: Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+Batteries also contain other chemicals known to the State of California to cause cancer.
+WASH HANDS AFTER HANDLING.
+For more information go to www.P65Warnings.ca.gov/passenger-vehicle.